JuanjoSalvador/blue/README.md

 Minimalist Jekyll theme based on Bulma.

-This work is on active development, but currently suitable for use on production.
+This work is on active development, but currently suitable for use on production and GitHub pages.

 [DEMO](https://jsalvador.me/blue)

+## What does comes with Blue?

+Blue comes with the following features:

+* Bulma CSS library.
+* Kramdown as Markdown engine.
+* MathJax for LaTeX-math support.
+* Syntax highlight built-in.
+* Pagination (via `jekyll-paginate` rubygem).
+* Search engine optimization (via `jekyll-seo-tag` rubygem).

 ## Installation (GitHub Pages)